KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.0.3 =
+* New Feature: Included the Italian language translation files.
+Our thanks to Alberto Ramacciotti (sobert) for providing the translation.

 = 1.0.2 =
 * Note: New version to fix a bad released on wordpress.org, some files got muddled up in version 1.0.1.